DragN0007/Overhauled-Livestock/README.md

 starting the server before adding the custom config file will replace loaded animals.

+## Licensing & Copyrights

+You do not have permission to redistribute this mod.
+Code licensing goes under GNU; which means you may use it.
+Asset licensing goes under All Rights Reserved; you may not use models, textures, animations, or any other assets.

+Texturepacks and Livestock Overhaul-Dependent Addons are okay, and encouraged!

 ## Livestock Overhaul: Credits

 EvangeliX - Code, Bug Fix Help (Thank you!)